Glove Use in Laboratories

 - Chemical to be used: Consult the compatibility charts to ensure that the gloves will protect you.

-- Dexterity needed: The thicker the glove, typically the better the chemical protection, as the glove will be more resistant to physical damage, like tears and cracks, but it will harder be to handle and feel the work.
+- Dexterity needed: The thicker the glove, typically the better the chemical protection, as the glove will be more resistant to physical damage, like tears and cracks, but it will be harder to handle and feel the work.

 - Extent of the protection required: Determine if a wrist length glove provides adequate protection, or will a glove that extends further up the arm be required.